boscoh/supplescroll/readme.md

 Alas, you cannot do all that with CSS.

 So I wrote my own resize function.
-Here's a snippet for three-column resize [](#fig-resize-3)
+Here's a snippet for three-column resize [Resize Function](#fig-resize-3)

 <div id="fig-resize-3"> Code fragment showing three-column resize